coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/custom-taxonomy-order-ne/readme.txt

 The left metabox lists the toplevel terms.
 Right (or below) are the sub-terms.

 == Changelog ==

+= 2.10.0 =
+* 2018-10-17
+* Sort attributes for WooCommerce automatically.
+* Show name and label of taxonomy in the lists.

 = 2.9.5 =
 * 2018-09-07